 Studies in the US and the UK have found similar outcomes.
 “Our results show that sending children to Catholic or other independent schools has no significant effect,” said Professor Connelly.

-However another overriding factor was how many books the family had in their house.
+However, another overriding factor was how many books the family had in their house.
 This apparently rates directly to the child’s learning through kindergarten and beyond.

-Most private schools will set you back over $10,000 a year with Catholic Schools being a little bit cheaper for primary education.
+Most private schools can set you back over $10,000 a year with Catholic Schools being a little bit cheaper for primary education.
 Alternatively, most public schools only charge a few hundred dollars worth of fees per year, which will provide significant savings.

 Deciding on the right direction for your child can be a stressful experience.
 Even when you’ve made your final call, you may encounter doubt later on down the track.
 At the end of the day, all you can do is your research.
-Hopefully, with the information we’ve offered in this piece you can see there’s a lot to consider with public vs private schooling.

 Additionally, Jacaranda Finance has a scholarship program available to higher education students.
-To find out more about this initiative click here.
+To find out more about this initiative, click here.